+I was born with a rare benign tumor and doctors told me they did not know other similar cases.
 For more than 22 years I did not have a diagnosis.
-I was born with a rare benign tumor and doctors told me no other similar cases were known.
-For 22 years my parents and I contacted doctors across the globe.
-April 2017 I did a second opinion and a few weeks after visiting them, they called me with a possible diagnosis: Facial Infiltrating Lipomatosis.
+My parents and I have never stopped searching and contacted doctors across the globe.
+April 2017 I did a second opinion in the Netherlands and a few weeks later I got called with a possible diagnosis: Facial Infiltrating Lipomatosis (FIL).
 Only a handful of people in the world have been diagnosed with this condition.
-Below you can read more about growing up with this rare tumor and in my blog posts you can read more about my diagnosis Facial Infiltrating Lipomatosis.
+Below you can read more about my youth and growing up with this rare tumor.

 I was born with a tumor in my cheek.
 The doctors did not know which forms I had exactly, all we knew was that the tissue consisted partly of Lipoma and partly of Lymphangioma.
 However, the associated syndromes did not fit with me.
 Otherwise I would not have grown older than six years and I would have learning disabilities.
-The tumor has remained benign so far, but there is always a chance that the tumor becomes malignant.
+The tumor has remained benign so far.

 Doctors said that ‘we should be happy with every day we still had’.